nathon-tadeo/Machine-Learning-IOT/project-2-keyword-spotting-letters-p2-main/README.md

-# project_kws
-Template for keyword spotting project for embedded ML class.
+Project 2 for ECGR 4127/5127 Machine Learning for the IoT